hande-qmc/hande/documentation/manual/input/utils/utils.rst

 The input file is processed and run by each processor.
 It is occasionally useful to perform (for example) additional I/O from lua but only on one processor.
-Testing if the procesor is the MPI root processor is a safe way to do this, e.g.
+Testing if the processor is the MPI root processor is a safe way to do this, e.g.

 .. code-block:: lua